ScottKolmar/OPERA-Standardization-API/README.md

 #### GET '/standardize?smiles={smiles_string}'
 - Standardizes the input SMILES string
 - Returns: A JSON object with a Standardized SMILES key with value of the standardized SMILES string, a SMILES key with value of the input SMILES string, a timer key with value of the time elapsed in seconds, and a success key, with value True if the calculation succeeded and False if an error occurred.
+- If a structure can not be standardized by OPERA, the calculation will fail and no structure will be returned.
 - Example: ```curl -L http://127.0.0.1:5000/standardize?smiles=CCC```

 ```